lerna/lerna/README.md

 Check which `packages` have changed since the last release (the last git tag).

-Lerna determines the last git tag created and runs something like `git diff --name-only v6.8.1` to get all files changed since that tag.
+Lerna determines the last git tag created and runs `git diff --name-only v6.8.1` to get all files changed since that tag.
+It essentially returns an array of packages that have an updated file.

 ### Diff